FAQ - PASSES

 Finally, an online utility (ccWay) is available in the "Passes" section, enabling you to transfer pass coordinates to GPS receivers and view them on Google Earth.

-A layer is a graphic representation of the passes located on a particular fold or quadrant of a map.
+An overlay is a graphic representation of the passes located on a particular fold or quadrant of a map.
 By printing this graphic on a sheet of transparent plastic and superimposing this sheet on the corresponding portion of the map, the passes are automatically located.
-These layers can be downloaded free of charge and printed from the Club's website.
+These overlays can be downloaded free of charge and printed from the Club's website.

 The club does not provide GPS tracks.
 Only the passes are marked with geographical coordinates according to the various systems in force.